-Yes No Go/No-Go Questions Hazar ds Is there a safe location where you can work without unacceptable exposure to hazards?
+Yes No Go/No-Go Questions Hazar Hazards Is there a safe location where you can work without unacceptable exposure to hazards?
 Is the location clear from overhead hazards, whether you are felling or bucking?
 Is the location clear of any threat from other trees that may be affected by your cutting?
 Does location avoid risk to other people?
 Clear ance When felling, is there a clear and unobstructed lay for the tree, or can you safely create a space for it?
 Is the intended lay appropriate for the lean of the tree?
 When bucking or limbing, is there a clear path where the cut material can go?
-Hinge which bucking of limbing, is there a clear path where the cut material call go!
-Tillige 1 Is the portion of the tree where the felling cuts must be made sound enough to create a sufficient hinge?
+Hinge ; , , , , , , , , , , , , , , , , , , , , Is the portion of the tree where the felling cuts must be made sound enough to create a sufficient hinge?
 (The quality of the hinge must allow for appropriate directional felling given the intended lay and the lean of the tree.)
-Snags an estimate timing given the interface by and the feat of the treety Jiiago T T Remember to include size up of snags in limbing and bucking operations, not just during felling operations.
+Snags 5 Remember to include size up of snags in limbing and bucking operations, not just during felling operations.
 If felling a snag, can it be done without wedging-which could break the top out?
 Can the snag be directionally felled close to its natural lean?
-(The holding wood can break easily.) Тор • If a tree has enough live material left to allow directional felling with a wedge, is the top sound enough to stay intact during wedging?
+(The holding wood can break easily.) Тор Dieak Easily.) тор 1 If a tree has enough live material left to allow directional felling with a wedge, is the top sound enough to stay intact during wedging?
 Is the tree free of widow-makers?
-Platfo orm If wedges are needed, is there enough sound wood to provide a platform for the wedges to have the desired effect?
+Platfo orm 13 the tree free of widow makers: If wedges are needed, is there enough sound wood to provide a platform for the wedges to have the desired effect?
 (This is important during felling and bucking.)
-Escap e Rout e Is the escape route adequate for felling?
+Escap e Rout Is the escape route adequate for felling?
 Is the escape route adequate when limbing or bucking?
 Will the escape route remain clear through any possible complications during felling or bucking?
 Can you develop a clear felling plan that allows an escape route that provides a margin of error?
 Are you confident you have the skill to safely and successfully complete the task?
-L 1 The first termination for the termination of the te